IndiePass/indiepass-desktop/README.md

   - Publish date and status
   - Tags, with autocomplete
   - Upload a file to media endpoint (soon in posts)
-- Accounts: configure endpoints and token
-- Developer: view response of microsub requests in console

 Video of first release: https://www.youtube.com/watch?v=7egdRBg70XA